authelia/authelia/docs/content/en/configuration/identity-providers/openid-connect/clients.md

 Valid Client ID's have the following characteristics:

-- Less than or Equal to 100 characters.
+- Less than or equal to 100 characters.
 - Only contains [RFC3986 Unreserved Characters](https://datatracker.ietf.org/doc/html/rfc3986#section-2.3).
 - Completely unique from other configured clients.

-### description
+### client_name

 {{< confkey type="string" default="*same as id*" required="no" >}}

-A friendly description for this client shown in the UI.
+A friendly name for this client shown in the UI.
 This defaults to the same as the ID.

-### secret
+### client_secret

 {{< confkey type="string" required="situational" >}}